AntoineLT/ttb-zwave/install.md

-# Installation node : ttb-zwave
+# Installation node : ttb-zwave2

 In order to install the `ttb-zwave` node you have to use the **Import->Node** menu and write :